Gyeongbokgung Palace Guide (things to do + how to get there)

 Gwanghwamun Gate is the main gate of Gyeongbokgung Palace and the first landmark you’ll see when you enter the palace grounds.

-Gwanghwamun Gate is also the starting point for the guard change ceremony and a great spot to watch it.
+Gwanghwamun Gate is also the starting point for the guard change ceremony and a great spot to watch it from outside the palace.

 The Gyeongbokgung Palace served as the main venue for ceremonies and events.
 The throne, which was used by the king, is still on display.